ayemaijaz18-cpu/pearls-aqi-predictor/README.md

 * Hopsworks
 * Streamlit
 * Open-Meteo API
+* GitHub

 How the project works

 The data is first collected from the API and then processed to create useful features.
 These features are stored in Hopsworks.

-I also created historical data using the backfill pipeline so that there was enough data to train the models.
+I also created historical data using the backfill pipeline so there was enough data to train the models.

 The training pipeline uses the historical data to train the Random Forest models.
 The trained models are then stored in the Hopsworks Model Registry.

 The Streamlit app loads the latest data and the trained models and displays the current AQI along with the predictions.

 Features